craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+### August 19, 2019
+* You should always keep your Authorization logic outside of your GraphQL reolvers.
+Instead, make calls to your business logic layer.

 ### August 18, 2019
 * GraphQL has its own type language that’s used the write GraphQL schemas: The [Schema Definition Language](https://blog.graph.cool/graphql-sdl-schema-definition-language-6755bcb9ce51)  (SDL)
 * GraphQL has a clear separation between structure and behavior.
 Each field in a GraphQL schema is backed by a resolver.